stonerlab/Stoner-PythonCode/doc/UserGuide/image.rst

     - :attr:`ImageFile.shape`:
         the size of the underlying numpy array for the image.

-To make it easier to quickly get a rotated image, the attributes :aattr:`ImageFile.CW` and :attr:`ImageFile.CCW` return copies of the :class:`ImageFile` that are rotate 90 degrees clockwise and counter-clockwise.
+To make it easier to quickly get a rotated image, the attributes :attr:`ImageFile.CW` and :attr:`ImageFile.CCW` return copies of the :class:`ImageFile` that are rotate 90 degrees clockwise and counter-clockwise.

-In many cases the default behaviour of modifying the image data in place may not be desired- to get a copy of the :class:`ImageFile` you use the :attr:`ImageFile.clone` attribute::
+In many cases the default behaviour of modifying the image data in place may not be desired - to get a copy of the :class:`ImageFile` you use the :attr:`ImageFile.clone` attribute::

     new_im = im.clone.gaussian(4.0) # create a copy of im and then apply a guassian blur